Talheim Death Pit: Mass burial at Schletz-Asparn

 The mass grave near Schletz, part of Asparn an der Zaya, was located about 33 kilometres (roughly 20 miles) to the north of Vienna, Austria, and dates back about 7,500 years.
 Schletz, just like the Talheim death pit, is one of the earliest known sites in the archaeological record that shows proof of genocide in Early Neolithic Europe, among various LBK tribes.
 The site was not entirely excavated, but it is estimated that the entire ditch could contain up to 300 individuals.
 The remains of 67 people have been uncovered, all showing multiple points of trauma.
 Scientists have concluded that these people were also victims of genocide.
 Since the weapons used were characteristic of LBK peoples, the attackers are believed to be members of other LBK tribes.
-In similar proportions to those found at Talheim, fewer young women were found than men at Schletz.
+In similar proportions to those found at Talheim, fewer women were found than men at Schletz.
 Because of this scarcity of young women among the dead, it is possible that other women of the defeated group were kidnapped by the attackers.
 The site was enclosed, or fortified, which serves as evidence of violent conflict among tribes and means that these fortifications were built as a form of defense against aggressors.
 The people who lived there had built two ditches to counter the menace of other LBK communities.